apache/apisix-website/blog/en/blog/2023/10/11/bi-weekly-report.md

 ## Introduction

 From its inception, the Apache APISIX project has embraced the ethos of open-source community collaboration, propelling it into the ranks of the most active global open-source API gateway projects.
-The proverbial wisdom of 'Many hands make light work' rings true in our remarkable journey, made possible by the collective dedication of our community.
+The proverbial wisdom of 'Many hands make light work' rings true in our way, made possible by the collective dedication of our community.

 From 9.25 to 10.08, a total of 22 contributors made 43 commits to Apache APISIX.
 We sincerely appreciate your contributions to Apache APISIX.